DataWithRishabhShukla/Python-DSA-Playground/Module-10-Linked List/SLL Notes.md

 ### Topic - SLL

+#### Singly Linked List
-#### We need to give curr != None only when we in case of searching and printing the elements.
+- We need to give curr != None only when we in case of searching and printing the elements.

 ```python
 def print_list(head):